povilaskarvelis/e2p-simulator/README.md

 5. **Access the Simulator**:
    - Open your web browser and navigate to `http://localhost:8000`
    - The simulator should now be running locally on your machine

+## Testing

+Key functionalities can be verified by running automated tests written with Cypress (`custom-tests.cy.js`).

+## Contributing

+Contributions to E2P Simulator are welcome!
+Please see the guidelines file `CONTRIBUTING.md` for more information.

+## License

+E2P Simulator is distributed under the MIT License.
+See the `LICENSE` file for more information.